Best at home laser hair removal for PCOS: Is IPL Effective for PCOS Facial Hair?

 Home IPL Machines – Do they work?

-Intense pulsed light is a technology used by cosmetic and medical practitioners to perform various skin treatments for aesthetic and therapeutic purposes, including hair removal.
+Intense pulsed light is a technology used by cosmetic and medical practitioners to perform various skin treatments for aesthetic and therapeutic purposes, including hair removal, but also IPL can improve the appearance of:

 These devices have been on the market for a few years now, and by far the leader of the pack is the Philips Lumea.